-But what do employers have to do if it gets too hot?
-Can they do anything about the heat?
-How hot is too hot to reasonably be expected to carry out your work duties?
+What do employers have to do if it gets too hot or cold?
+How hot is too hot and how cold too cold to reasonably be expected to carry out your work duties?

 Most work accident injury claims at Slater and Gordon Lawyers UK are funded through No Win, No Fee agreements.
 This means no financial risk to you.

 If you have fainted due to excessive work temperatures or sustained an injury because your employer has breached health and safety regulations you can call us anytime on freephone 0800 916 9046 or contact us online.
 We will advise you on how successful you claim is expected to be.